RobbieLD/patterns/README.md

 For example imagine a set on instructions to build a bike and a class that does the building.
 You could change the way the bike is built by passing in a different set of instructions to the bike building class.

+*** Prototype ***

+This provides a method for duplicating an object with while letting the object worry about the exact logic how how it's done.
+The interface the object is coded to simply enforces the object must provide a clone method.
+This can then be use to duplicate an object with all the original property values in the new object.
+You can then modify any additional properties as you need.

+For example imagine a bike production line.
+You want to be able to keep cloning bikes while only changing the serial number and leaving all the other properties the same.